rizkjackson/CBC-website/content/hpc/index.md

 core&nbsp;<sup><a href="#fn1" id="r1">[1]</a></sup> - feel free to
 [contact] us if you would like to join or have questions.

-As of February 2016, the cluster has 26 nodes and 1000+ cores where the smaller nodes have 32 GiB of RAM and the larger ones have 512 GiB of RAM.
+As of February 2016, the cluster has 26 nodes and 1000+ cores with up to 512 GiB of RAM per node.
 The cluster uses [Scyld ClusterWare], which for instance means that all nodes have identical operating-system setups (Red Hat Linux) and identical software tools installed.
 We use [TORQUE PBS] for scheduling jobs and [Moab] to manage the